 Awarded by the CCRI Foundation and the Alumni Association to assist incoming, continuing, graduating and transferring students in meeting their financial needs.
 More than 90 scholarships, which are need-based and/or merit-based, are awarded to deserving students each year.
 Detailed information about each scholarship and the application are available here.

-The Federal Financial Aid Title IV Refund Policy requires colleges to calculate how much federal aid a student has earned if he or she withdraws or stops attending all courses prior to completing more than 60 percent of the semester.
-Students may have to return a portion of the aid received, as well as owe the college a portion of the tuition and fees.
+The Federal Financial Aid Title IV Refund Policy requires colleges to recalculate how much federal aid a student has earned if he or she withdraws or stops attending all courses prior to completing more than 60 percent of the semester or a "module", which is any course that is not scheduled for the entire semester.
+The college may be required to earn a portion of a student's federal aid based upon the number of days the student was enrolled in the given term.

 The policy allows a student to earn a portion of the financial aid awarded for each day of enrollment.
-In addition, the policy requires a student to repay the U.S. Department of Education a portion of the unearned funds received depending on the withdrawal date.
-A student who remains enrolled beyond the 60 percent point earns all aid for the semester for which the aid was awarded.
+In addition, the policy requires the college to return to the U.S. Department of Education a portion of the unearned funds received depending on the withdrawal date.
+A student who remains in attendance beyond the 60 percent point earns all aid for the semester for which the aid was awarded.

-If the student unofficially withdraws (stops attending) or the student's academic transcript reflects unsuccessful completion of all courses during the semester, the Community College of Rhode Island will have student aid calculated based on the last reported date of attendance, or if unknown, at 50 percent completion of the term.
+If the student unofficially withdraws (stops attending) or the student's academic transcript reflects unsuccessful completion of all courses during the semester, the Community College of Rhode Island will recalculate federal aid eligibility based on the last reported date of attendance, or if unknown, at 50 percent completion of the term.
 Documentation of an academic- related activity, including notification from the faculty, may be used to recalculate aid eligibility based on the last date of attendance.
 Students who have questions should contact their campus Enrollment Services or Financial Aid office.